This article is currently under construction and is being expanded on a regular basis. |

 .

-As you can see, we have already provided you with two good and powerful tools for selecting the monitored files, so that logwatch can also check the other parameters and contents very quickly in the next step using a manageable file list.
-You can deepen your knowledge of the latter in the article regular expressions in Checkmk.
+As you can see, we have already provided you with two good and powerful tools for selecting the files to be monitored, so that logwatch can also check the other parameters and contents very quickly in the next step using a manageable file list.
+You can deepen your knowledge of the latter in the Regular expressions in Checkmk article.

-With the option Restrict the length of the lines you can instruct logwatch to cut off excessively long lines after the specified number of characters.
+With the Restrict the length of the lines option you can instruct logwatch to truncate excessively long lines after the specified number of characters.

 The following option Watch the total size of the log file is useful for recognizing a defective log rotation.
-If you set 100 MiB here, you will receive a warning each time a particular log file has grown by the set size again.
+If you set 100 MiB here, you will receive a warning each time a particular log file has exceeded the specified size again.

 The maximum number of lines that logwatch checks per run and file can be restricted with Restrict number of processed messages per cycle and with Restrict runtime of logfile parsing you can ensure that logwatch does not spend too long on a single file that may have been flooded with thousands and thousands of new entries since the last check.